 Forty years ago it was common to set words in opposition to pictures.
 A picture is worth a thousand words.
 How often did we hear that as children?
 But can it be said anymore that a picture or a video is inherently more truthful?
 Certainly the modern sophists, particularly the advertisers and politicians, use altered pictures and videos to try to manipulate the public into believing in their lies and half-truths.
 These days a few garbled facts, a large dose of opinion, pictures, and video are all mixed together like a recipe, not to inform people or to make them think, but to make them feel something, whether it be patriotism, or anger, or the desire to buy a new car.

-It may take a thousand words to describe a picture, but a picture can’t tell you how often to water your plants or explain that, not only the pictures, but the objects that surround you may not be a final reality.
+It may take a thousand words to describe a picture, but a picture can’t tell you how often to water your plants or explain that the objects that surround you may not be a final reality.
 Much of our experience, our wisdom, is passed down through language.
 And the ability to use language is one of the capacities that give humans such an advantage over animals, like dogs or horses, who clearly have feelings.

 In the same way that words are set in opposition to pictures, feelings in our time are set against intelligence.
 The word ‘emotional’ has come to mean ‘not intellectual,’ and the word ‘intellectual’ has come to mean ‘unemotional.’
 The subtext of ‘He’s so intellectual,’ is ‘He’s cold and passionless;’ and the subtext of ‘She’s emotional,’ is ‘She’s not very bright.’